AI-Enthusiast/Kickstarter_Success_Analysis/README.md

 # Kickstarter_Success_Analysis

-This project was an analysis that was conducted on data procured from Kickstarter, with the primary aim of identifying which projects performed the best on this platform.
-The main focus of the analysis was to determine which project categories witnessed the highest level of activity.
-Alongside this, the analysis also involved investigating the project categories that had the highest probability of securing funding.
-The objective was not only to understand the trends within the Kickstarter community but also to identify the key factors that contribute to the success of a campaign.
+This study involved a detailed analysis of data sourced from Kickstarter, with the primary objective of identifying the most successful projects on the platform.
+The analysis focused on determining which project categories exhibited the highest levels of activity and exploring those with the greatest likelihood of securing funding.
+The aim was to understand the trends within the Kickstarter community and identify key factors that contribute to campaign success.